-Missouri Recognized Repair Technician (MRRT)
+Missouri-Recognized Repair Technician (MRRT)

 Employed full time at an automotive repair shop;

-Certified by the National Institute for Automotive Service Excellence in A6, A8 and L1 areas of expertise; and,
+Certified by the National Institute for Automotive Service Excellence in A6, A8 and L1 areas of expertise; and

-What is does being Automotive Service Excellence (ASE) certified mean?
+What does certification from the National Institute for Automotive Service Excellence mean?

 There is no cost to apply, apart from the cost of obtaining and maintaining current A6, A8, and L1 ASE certifications.